wp-plugins/backup-wp/readme.txt

 * Navigate to “Schedule” section ( Backup step 1 )
 * Mark scheduler as enabled ( Backup step 2 )
 * Chose how often you want to create backups ( Backup step 3 )
-* Choose the external destinations where you whish the backup files to be stored too ( Backup step 4 )
+* Choose the external destinations where you wish the backup files to be stored too ( Backup step 4 )
 * Finally push “Save” button ( Backup step 5 )
 * YOU ARE DONE!